Skip to content

 - Status: To Do

-- Labels: work:unassigned OR (work:assigned AND your agent label)
+- Labels: work:available and your agent label

 - Fields: summary, status, priority, labels, issuelinks